alexchenuw/devopslabs/Lab-11/README.md

 ## Lab 11.
 Create a two container pod using YAML
 ___

-* create a pod with two containers via the following code
+* create a yaml file to define a pod with two containers:
 ```yaml
 apiVersion: v1
 kind: Pod